megazazik/factory-di/README.md

 root.foo2.str; // 'strValue2'
 ```

-If some dependency is registered via a parent container and via a any child container then the parent dependency value is used for parent and children containers.
+If some dependency is registered via a parent container and via any child container then the parent dependency value is used for parent and children containers.

 ```typescript
 class Foo1 {